toketsupuurin/ExpandedFurnitureSplit/ExpandedFurniture/Expanded Furniture Readme.txt

 	"OfficeChair",
 	"FilingCabinet",
 	"ToiletPaper",
-	"television", (ONLY apply this keyword to TVs. this keyword has been REMOVED from the TV Stand)
+	"television", (ONLY apply this keyword to TVs.
+This keyword has been REMOVED from the TV Stand)

 Note: If your user might have AutoMagic they need to be aware that the vanilla "Storage Bookshelf" is the only shelf that will work in the building store.